Pam2020/DATA606_Image_Caption_Generator/docs/draft_proposal.md

 1. https://arxiv.org/pdf/1502.03044.pdf
 2. https://github.com/Siddharth1698/Image-Captioning-with-Inception-LSTM

+### Methods:

+The model will be in the form of an decoder-encoder.
+The decoder will be a Convolutional neural network.
+This part will be used to understand the images and detect the core information in them.
+Pretrained CNN models such as VGG, AlexNet or LeeNet will be used to learn the information from the images.
+The output of the CNN will be input to the encoder.
+The encoder will be a series of LSTM's (Long short term memory - a recurrent neiral network - https://en.wikipedia.org/wiki/Long_short-term_memory), which will generate the caption based on the output information from the decoder.
+We will be using PyTorch to implement these models.

+We will be training our model using mini-batch gradient descent.
+We will be training our model in epochs.
+The optimizer will train the model by reducing the loss function which is calculated using the generated words and the words in the exisitng captions (while training).
+These are aspects of the project that we will figure out as we go along working on the project.

 ### Deployment:

 A simple web application will be built using streamlit that will ask the user for an image and generate a caption for the given image.